 All colleges and universities are now required to have a Cost Calculator on their websites so families can have an accurate prediction of how much they would be expected to pay for their child to attend that particular school.
 Also, the government provides a cost comparison worksheet that families can use to compare the costs of the different colleges their children are considering, and to find out how much loan debt the student will have after their college career.
-This helpful worksheet can be found at http://www.consumerfinance.gov/payingforcollege/
+It can be found here: http://www.consumerfinance.gov/payingforcollege/

 ADDTIONAL FAFSA HELP IS AVAILABLE THROUGH NY STATE HIGHER EDUCATION SERVICES CORPORATION (HESC)